 Due to extraordinary circumstances, an IP completion deadline may be considered for extension.
-To receive consideration, the student (not the instructor) must submit a written request/rationale to the applicable School Dean no later than the seventh Friday of the term the IP is due for completion.
+To receive consideration, the student (not the instructor) must submit a written request/rationale to the Associate Provost for Curriculum, Teaching & Learning, and Mission no later than the seventh Friday of the term the IP is due for completion.

 It is the student’s responsibility to contact the instructor to arrange for completion of the work, and it is the instructor’s responsibility to submit the final grade.
 When no grade is received, the default grade previously provided by the instructor will be assigned.

 Grades submitted to the Office of the Registrar are considered final unless (1) evidence of an error can be presented, or (2) the student is convinced his or her academic performance was evaluated in a prejudiced or capricious manner on anything other than on an academic basis.
 Grades may not be changed by arranging to complete additional work or by meeting criteria not in accord with those applied to all other students enrolled in the course.